Izzinaut7/FluoCascade/README.md

 Output:
 the generated fields are exported into npz file format, the NumPy compressed arrays.
 To examine these arrays use plot.py and save_txy.py.

+Note: save_txt does not work yet.

+# Input parameters:
 parameters.py is used to modify the calculation parameters, as well as the data directory.

-Note: save_txt does not work yet.
+Important: data directory must exist before starting the simulation.